farm-ng/amiga-dev-kit/website/docs/support/github-101.md

 Here will be the guide to all the steps you need to follow in order to be able to participate in the challenge.

-We use GitHub.
-There are all of our repositories and where you can access the files needed to being working on the project and Amiga.
+We use GitHub for all of our repositories and that is also where you can access the files needed to being working on the project and Amiga.

 Prerequisites:

-1) First you will need to have an Github account
+First you will need to have an Github account
 - To create on you can go [here](https://www.github.com)

 Once you do that you will need to generate a personal token: